Agriculture in Senegal: Fisheries

 The fishing sector benefits from a long coastline (approximately 448 miles) and a productive continental shelf area of approximately 9,653 square miles.
 Industrial fishing consists of sardine, tuna and trawler harvesting (shrimp, mullet, sole, cuttlefish, etc.).
-"Artisanal" catches are mainly for the local market with a large proportion purchased by local factories for processing.
+"Artisanal" catches are mainly for the local market, with a large proportion purchased by local factories for processing.
 Senegal's fishing sector has historically been one of the country's largest sources of foreign currency.

 In 2005, seafood products represented 22% of Senegal's total exports and generated more than $366 million in national income from an annual catch of approximately 40,000 tons, against approximately $374 million for a catch of approximately 430,000 tons in 2004.
 The fishing industry is also a key sector for employment.
 At the local level, thousands of families depend on fish as a nutritional staple.
-The Government estimates that the sector employs more than 200,000 people and generates significant temporary employment in the informal sector, in particular through the artisanal fishing, using lines, traps, and nets with small-scale traditional fishing canoes.
+The Government estimates that the sector employs more than 200,000 people and generates significant temporary employment in the informal sector, in particular through artisanal fishing, using lines, traps, and nets with small-scale traditional fishing canoes.

 The European Union is the largest market for Senegal's seafood exports.
-Senegal signed seventeen agreements with EU allowing EU fishing craft access to Senegalese water while setting export quotas and limits, and requiring that part of the catch, especially tuna, is supplied to local processing industries.
+Senegal signed seventeen agreements with the EU allowing EU fishing craft access to Senegalese water while setting export quotas and limits, and requiring that part of the catch, especially tuna, be supplied to local processing industries.
 The 2002-2006 Senegal/EU agreement, which provided for an annual compensation of $15 million to the Government of Senegal, expired in June 2006.
-Negotiations to renew it are currently suspended following strong denunciation of previous agreements by Senegalese fishermen's associations for alleged overexploitation of high-value fish, declining incomes, and limiting the availability of high value fish in the local markets.
+Negotiations to renew it are currently suspended following strong denunciation of previous agreements by Senegalese fishermen's associations for alleged overexploitation of high-value fish, declining incomes, and limiting the availability of high-value fish in the local markets.
 The Government of Senegal and local environmental organizations have also expressed concerns about the possible permanent ecological damage caused by the more sophisticated and efficient EU fleets.

-Several large Senegalese fish processing companies have ceased operations because of Senegal's small and unproductive fishing fleet, high costs of production, over-exploitation and scarcity of high value fish, and lack of investment resources.
-This crisis is reported to be one of the main causes of clandestine emigration from Senegal's major fishing communities to Europe over the last two years with the death of hundreds of young people, mostly fishermen.
+Several large Senegalese fish processing companies have ceased operations because of Senegal's small and unproductive fishing fleet, high costs of production, over-exploitation, scarcity of high-value fish, and lack of investment resources.
+This crisis is reported to be one of the main causes of clandestine emigration from Senegal's major fishing communities to Europe over the last two years, with the death of hundreds of young people, mostly fishermen.
 White grouper fisheries in Senegal's waters have collapsed.